Responsible digital values and their environmental impact

 3. Sustainability and transparency

-To ensure sustainability in digital, transparency is essential.
+To guarantee sustainability in digital, transparency is essential.
 Companies must provide clear information on the materials used in the manufacture of products, the energy sources used, and the emissions associated with their activities.
-This allows consumers and regulators to assess the environmental impact of technologies and encourage more sustainable choices.
+This allows consumers and regulators to assess the environmental impact of technologies and to encourage more sustainable choices.
 Ecological labels or environmental impact reports are concrete examples.

 1. Google and 100% Renewable Energy Data Centers